paulbadcock/ocp4_tooling/README.md

 ```

+### Setting up custom configs

-Modify your server sources as needed then copy your contents into a [URLencode tool](https://www.urlencoder.org/).
+Modify your server lines to your custom NTP sources as needed then copy your contents into a [URLencode tool](https://www.urlencoder.org/).

 Replace the line data line in the yaml file(s) on line 21 with
 ```